RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 ### Possible approaches

+*"uncertainty in the inputs needs to be addressed"* -- from competition abstract

 I considered five approaches for building the submitted solution: conservative, forced discharge, no forced discharge, liberal and very liberal.

 1. **Conservative** is just choosing the lowest recurring load and lowest recurring + once off load and evaluating cost using a naive or flat forecast.